ietf-github-services/datatracker-tweet/INSTALL.md

 1. If they aren't already, enable Actions under `Settings` -> `Actions`.
 2. On the same page, make sure that `Workflow permissions` is set to `Read and write permissions` (so that `LAST_SEEN` can be saved to the repo).
 3. Go to the `Actions` top-level tab and click `I understand my workflows, go ahead and enable them`.
+4. Under `Workflows`, click on `Tweet Datatracker Events` and make sure it is enabled.

 ## 6. Update